RheniumDev/Lord-Skynet/README.md

 # Lord-Skynet
-A bot that shows if a streamer is live or not
+A Discord bot that shows if a streamer is live or not